thq4n/component_creator/doc/QUICK_REFERENCE.md

 ---

-*This quick reference covers all essential aspects of using the Component Creator tool with component variants support, automatic variant parameters, and consistent naming conventions.*
+*This quick reference covers all essential aspects of using the Component Creator tool with component variants support, automatic variant parameters, consistent naming conventions, and the latest bug fixes for template consistency.*